 1/4 C. half & half or whole milk

 grated sharp cheese

-Mix all ingredients together (I use my hands, wearing rubber gloves) except the cheese.
+Mix all ingredients together except the cheese (I use my hands, wearing rubber gloves).
 I also add more spices (cayenne pepper and more tobasco) if it is for our family.
 I use Basmatti Brown Rice.
 I have found that this is the only brown rice that doesn't have a strong taste, and it is healthier in such a rich recipe.
 You can eliminate the crab if it is too expensive.
 I usually do.
 You can either saute the fresh veggies or add them raw to save time.
 We took this to our last potluck and even the kids were eating it along with their pizza!

 I believe the following recipe to be an excellent, easy and inexpensive solution for company.

 Place stew meat, soup, wine and mushrooms (canned or fresh) in a slow-cooker.
 Cook on low 7 to 8 hours.
 Serve over mashed potatoes, noodles or rice.
 Served with a tossed green salad and French bread, it is a complete meal.
 Vanilla ice cream for dessert is grand!